apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_vmware_vms_into_kvm.rst

       store the converted QCOW2 disks of the instance.
 The disks are then moved into the destination storage pools for the instance.
 The conversion is a long-lasting process which can be set to time out by the global setting 'convert.vmware.instance.to.kvm.timeout'.
-The conversion processes takes a
+The conversion process takes a
       long time because virt-v2v creates a temporary instance to inspect the source VM and generate the converted disks with the correct drivers.
 Additionally, it needs to copy the converted disks into